Epworth Children's Home

 Fallon Sims, MSW, LISW-CP is the Director at the Epworth Center for Counseling- Columbia.
 She holds a bachelor’s degree in psychology from the University of South Carolina.
 She also earned her master’s degree in clinical social work (MSW) from the University of Southern California.
 Fallon has over 20 years of experience in the Behavioral Health field.
 She spent more than 10 years working with active-duty service members and their family’s before transitioning into community mental health.
 She has extensive education, training, and experience in the area of individual, child and family therapy with a focus in trauma, anxiety, depression and maladaptive behaviors.
 Fallon utilizes a strengths-based person-centered approach in her work with both clients and supervising clinicians.

-Dr. Katherine DeWitt, LPC-A, works at Epworth's Midlands Center for Counseling in Columbia.
+Dr. Katherine DeWitt, LPC/S works at Epworth’s Midlands Center for Counseling in Columbia.
 Raised in East Texas, Katherine moved to South Carolina to pursue her PhD in counselor education at the University of South Carolina.
-Katherine has a master's degree in community counseling with experience working with adolescents and young adults in crisis, serving as a case manager for a drug court intervention program.
+Katherine has a master’s degree in community counseling with experience working with adolescents and young adults in crisis, serving as a case manager for a drug court intervention program.
 She has also worked with individuals with depression, anxiety, and addiction.
 Katherine approaches clinical work from the person-centered modality, helping clients heal through a journey of developing personal congruence and acceptance.
 In addition to her work as a clinician, she is an assistant professor of clinical mental health counseling, teaching the next generation of mental health professionals.

 Joshua Lacey, LMSW is a Licensed Clinical Counselor at Epworth Center for Counseling.
 Joshua received his Masters Degree in Social Work from the University of South Carolina and received his bachelor’s in social work from the University of Wyoming in Laramie Wyoming.
 Joshua enjoys utilizing a wide variety of therapeutic modalities as diverse as the populations he serves.
 Joshua’s goal is to incorporate positive ideals from his upbringing in the West and “Cowboy Culture” to empower more individuals to seek out mental health services and take charge of their healing.